kris-brown/SMT_term_rewriting/README.md

 ## Source code structure
 - `ast.hpp`
-    - The main program which takes a user-specified theory and creates a CVC4 model.
+    - The main program which has inputs:
+        - A user-specified theory
+        - A starting term in that theory
+        - A goal term in that theory
+        - How many rewrite steps are needed
+        - Max depth in the abstract syntax tree we want to be able to apply rewrites.
+    - And returns whether the rewrite can be performed, with a CVC4 model with the steps written to a log file.
 - `astextra.hpp`
-    - The majority of the code, aimed at taking a GAT and generating relevant CVC4 terms/functions.
+    - High-level functions for taking a GAT and generating relevant CVC4 terms/functions.
+- `astextra_basic.hpp`
+    - Supporting functions for `astextra.hpp`.
 - `cvc4extra.hpp`
     - A few utility functions that are purely related to CVC4.
 - `theory.hpp`